hero

 It is very difficult to work more than 20 hours per week during the first year in the program.
 Students must be full-time and carry five classes per semester.
 During the second year (semesters 3 and 4 in the program) it is difficult to work even part-time: Students work at their internship for roughly 20 hours per week in addition to the full-time required coursework.

 The program provides students with a list of pre-approved internships to which they can apply; however, the list is not exhaustive, and students are encouraged to look for and recommend additional options that suit their professional interests.
-New internship sites must be approved by the program before a student is allowed to officially select it as a placement.
-Placements are competitive, so students are encouraged to being applying as soon as January for placements beginning in August/September.
-All of our students have found placements if they began their search in the spring semester prior to the fall in which their placements must begin.
+New practicum and internship sites must be approved by the program before a student is allowed to officially select it as a placement.
+Placements are competitive, so students are encouraged to being applying as soon as September for practicum placements (which begin in January/February) and as soon as January for internship placements (which begin in August/September).
+All of our students have found placements.

 Q20: What if I am accepted and discover that I cannot attend - may I defer admission?